 The production of these commodities in tropical forest countries is worth roughly US$ 180 billion annually, and transforming their supply chains to full sustainability is an investment opportunity to the tune of roughly $200 billion a year, according to a new report by the World Economic Forum and Tropical Forest Alliance 2020, an opportunity that the financial sector can embrace by scaling up emerging models of deforestation-free finance.

 Further reading All related content

-Investing in trees: global companies are restoring forests
+Investing in trees: global companies are protecting and restoring forests

 Forest-friendly products pose a billion-dollar investment opportunity